amasini90/covid19-IT/README.md

 # covid19-IT
-Code to display the Italian percentage of new covid19 cases for a given timespan, relative to new daily tests.
+Code to display the Italian percentage of new covid19 cases for a given timespan, relative to new daily tests, as well as the daily variation of people in intensive care unit (ICU) or generally hospitalized with less severe symptoms.
-The code will read the data from the official GitHub and compute the percentage of new cases on the fly, along with the weekly rolling average.
+The code reads the data from the official GitHub of the Italian government and nicely displays the relevant quantities.

 # Prerequisites
 * Numpy (`pip install numpy`)